phpDocumentor/phpDocumentor/docs/PSR.md

 #### @link

 In the de-facto standard, introduced by phpDocumentor, @link supported the use of internal locators for "Structural Element".
-This use is actually superceded by the @see tag and thus removed.
+This use is actually superseded by the @see tag and thus removed.

 It is NOT RECOMMENDED to use the @link tag for referencing "Structural Elements".